-While living in Ghana, West Africa, an American friend and I decided to study the contemporary art scene in Accra.
+While living in Ghana, West Africa, an American friend and I decided to study the contemporary art scene in Accra, the capital.
 Now, before you read this story, let me warn you: I don’t know anything about art, so if you do, please skip this story.
 It might be better for your blood pressure.
 Or, on the other hand, if art bores you, go watch TV.

-(About this monkey carving: We found it among possessions that had been in storage for years and we have no idea where it came from.
-It makes a great doorstop.)
+We found it among possessions that had been in storage for years and we have no idea where it came from, or who might have given it to us.
+It makes a great doorstop.

-Just in case you think my expat life here in Ghana is shallow and empty and all I do is eat and write romance novels, let me assure you that once in a while I get the itch to do something cultural.
+Just in case you think my expat life here in Ghana was shallow and empty and all I did was play goddess in the kitchen and write romance novels, let me assure you that once in a while I did get the itch to do something cultural.
 Go to African drumming performances.
 Attend a Ghanaian play put on at the Bywel Bar.
+Act in a play.
 Gaze at paintings and ponder art.
 That sort of thing.

 My mate and I even played Daisy the Cow in a stage play put on by The International Players.
 See the photo?
 I’m the front end of Daisy.
 My man’s the back end.
 (Allow me to point out that the prop person who created Daisy was not a famous artist.)